-For 2009, none of our Named Executive Officers had previously prescribed personal performance goals that determined bonus compensation.
+For 2010, none of our Named Executive Officers had contractually guaranteed bonus amounts or contractually guaranteed bonus formulas.
+Instead bonus amounts were determined at the Compensation Committee's discretion and none of our Named Executive Officers had previously prescribed personal performance goals that determined bonus compensation.
+The Compensation Committee did not engage any outside consultants or benchmark compensation amounts against other firms.
 However, in evaluating the performance of and determining bonuses for our Named Executive Officers, in recognition of the importance of developing and maintaining client relationships that generate significant and potentially recurring fees, the Compensation Committee focused on the revenues generated from client relationships originated or managed by our Named Executive Officers with client responsibilities.
 In particular, management reviewed the relative contributions of Messrs.
-Altman, Hiltz and Mestre in generating revenues (which were primarily generated from corporate advisory clients).
+Altman, Mestre and Taylor in generating revenues (which were primarily generated from corporate advisory clients).
 In addition, the Compensation Committee also took into account our achievement of several strategic factors discussed in the prior paragraph, as well as certain specific strategic accomplishments associated with specific individuals, as further discussed below.
+When setting 2010 bonuses, the Compensation Committee focuses on the economic value of equity awards on the grant date.
+However, based on SEC regulations, these awards are not reflected in the 2010 Summary Compensation Table because the grant date occurred after 2010.